sipart/sipart.github.io/core_on_a_page.md

 * For a route reflector set all the above BUT for RR clients with just the one (or more) route reflectors as neighbors and then on the reflectors set the `cluster` (which is the same as the local address) with all the other non-route reflector neighbors.

 # Configure the Class of Service
-* Just a summary - too much to cover here check out the [Deploying Basic QoS Day One book](https://www.juniper.net/uk/en/training/jnbooks/day-one/fundamentals-series/deploying-basic-qos/)
+* Just a summary - too much to cover here check out the Juniper [Deploying Basic QoS Day One book](https://www.juniper.net/uk/en/training/jnbooks/day-one/fundamentals-series/deploying-basic-qos/)
 * Firewall filters
 * Policers
 * Classifiers